Top 20 Tips For Buying Rental Properties

 For tenants with school-aged children, the school district is a top priority.

-Families like to rent a long-term home where the school district’s quality is an essential indicator of good neighborhood quality.
+Families like to rent a long-term home where the school district’s quality is an essential indicator of good neighbourhood quality.

 If you can get good cash flow in a good school district, then it’s a no brainer.